2023 Meal Cost Increase

 or a voluntary contribution

 Any meal plan can be customized for 1 to 5 weekdays.
-We encourage clients to make a voluntary contribution towards their meals but no one is turned away because of inability to pay.
+We encourage clients to make a voluntary contribution towards their meals, but no one is turned away because of inability to pay.

 Nutrition Services

-Foodnet Meals on Wheels has a full-time Registered Dietitian that provides menu planning, counseling, and education to help our clients meet their nutritional needs.
+Foodnet Meals on Wheels has a full-time Registered Dietitian who provides menu planning, counseling, and education to help our clients meet their nutritional needs.
 As a Foodnet client, we focus on your health so that you can live as independently as possible.
 Nutrition services include:

-- Annual nutrition risk assessments, and nutrition education for our clients.
+• Annual nutrition risk assessments, and nutrition education for our clients.

-- Individualized nutrition counseling sessions.
+• Individualized nutrition counseling sessions.

-- A meal service plan designed to meet your nutritional needs.
+• A meal service plan designed to meet your nutritional needs.

-- Modified diet accommodations, guidance, and instructions.
+• Modified diet accommodations, guidance, and instructions.

-- Coordination with your primary care physician and other community resources.
+• Coordination with your primary care physician and other community resources.

 Nutrition Education